tejasbubane/tejasbubane.github.io/content/2025-01-03-rspec-custom-matchers.md

 end
 ```

-But we can do better with custom matcher:
+But we can do better with a custom matcher:

 ```ruby
 require 'rspec/expectations'